 - We understood management's application of key assumptions and assessed the underlying average daily rates and occupancy assumptions that management used in their impairment model by comparison to the expected real estate market benchmark range for hotel assets.
-Additionally, our valuation specialists utilized the direct comparison approach to assess the reasonableness of management's final value conclusions derived from their income approach. - We assessed the historical accuracy of management's estimates and projections by comparing them to actual and historical performance, investigated significant variances identified and considered the impact on the current year's impairment assessments, if any. - We assessed the related disclosures in the yearend consolidated financial statements for impairment to assess whether they are appropriate under IFRS.
+Additionally, our valuation specialists utilized the direct comparison approach to assess the reasonableness of management's final value conclusions derived from their income approach. - We assessed the historical accuracy of management's estimates and projections by comparing them to actual and historical performance, investigated significant variances identified and considered the impact on the current year's impairment assessments, if any. - We assessed the hotel dispositions completed in the period and compared them with the recorded value to ensure that properties were being disposed of at or above their book value to confirm no previously unrecognized impairment or additional indicators of impairment exited during the year. - We assessed the related disclosures in the yearend consolidated financial statements for impairment to assess whether they are appropriate under IFRS.